typofactur/winkysans/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 point 26 in glyph 'numbersign' has a kink between location wght=300 and location wght=900
+<pre><code>- Contour 0 point 61 in glyph 'g.salt' has a kink between location wght=300 and location wght=900

 - Contour 1 point 18 in glyph 'ampersand' has a kink between location wght=300 and location wght=900

-- Contour 0 point 61 in glyph 'g.salt' has a kink between location wght=300 and location wght=900

 - Contour 1 point 26 in glyph 'eth' has a kink between location wght=300 and location wght=900